-In this paper, we discuss a new system for narrative generation and visualization.
-Here, we present some of the related work in these fields.
+In this paper we discuss a new system for narrative generation and visualization.
+Here we present some of the related work in these fields.

-2.1.
-Automated narrative construction
+2.1 Automated Narrative Construction

-Researchers in the field of narrative theory draw ideas from various fields, including literary theory, linguistics, cognitive science, folklore, and gender theory to define what constitutes a narrative and how it is different from other kinds of discourse, such as lyric poems, arguments, and descriptions [8-12].
-They have studied narratives using numerous approaches such as rhetoric (discourses that inform, argue with, convince or motivate audiences), pragmatic (discourses that convey, request or perform social actions such as complaints, suggestions, compliments, requests, apologies, refusals, and warning), and antimimetic (discourses that are expressed or conveyed in non-traditional forms) to give multiple definitions, all of which structure a narrative to be composed of two parts.
+Researchers in the field of narrative theory draw ideas from various fields, including literary theory, linguistics, cognitive science, folklore, and gender theory to define what constitutes a narrative and how it is different from other kinds of discourse, such as lyric poems, arguments, and descriptions [3, 7, 14, 26, 29].
+They have studied narratives using numerous approaches such as rhetoric (discourses that inform, argue with, convince or motivate audiences), pragmatic (discourses that convey, request or perform social actions such as complaints, suggestions, compliments, requests, apologies, refusals, and warning), and antimimetic (discourses that are expressed or conveyed in non-traditional forms) to define narratives in multiple ways.
+All definitions, however, agree that a narrative organizes spatial and temporal data into a cause-effect chain of events with a beginning, middle and end.
+Each narrative has two parts.
 The first is the fabula or story comprising a chain of events and its existents, defined as characters and settings.
-The second is sjuzhet or discourse, which is the expression or means by which the story is communicated.
-While fabula deals with the organization of the content of a narrative, sjuzhet deals with the manifestation-appearance in a specific material form: oral, written, musical, cinematic, and visual-and transmission of the narrative.
+The second is sjužet or discourse, defined as an expression or means by which the story is communicated.
+While fabula deals with the organization of the content of a narrative, sjužet deals with the manifestation-appearance in a specific material form: oral, written, musical, cinematic, and visual-and transmission of the narrative.